fg0611/data-analyst-coderhouse/README.md

  - Data files
  - Topics

-## About the Main Topic (Land Use For Agriculture Worldwide and general analysis of it's impacts in human lives)
+## About the Main Topic (Land Use For Agriculture Worldwide and general analysis of it's impacts in human lives) :earth_africa:

+[Some General Land Use Metrics](https://ourworldindata.org/land-use) by Our World In Data

 ## Added the Project's Dashboard MockUp in Powerpoint and the Database ER Diagram ⚙️
 - MockUp ppt